jphastings/website/blog/2013/an-incomplete-and-probably-incorrect-guide-to-http-caching.markdown

-Date: 2013-02-25
+Date: 2013-02-28
 Tags: Caching, HTTP, REST

 # An incomplete and probably incorrect guide to HTTP caching

 This post is an attempt to provide an easier to follow version of the rules laid out in [RFC 2616](http://tools.ietf.org/html/rfc2616) §§ 13-14 around HTTP caching and the impact of various HTTP headers on them.
-Some detail has been simplified and/or omitted to cover only the subset of HTTP typically used by RESTful APIs as that's the reason I ended up writing this.
+Some detail has been simplified and/or omitted to cover only the subset of HTTP typically used by RESTful APIs, as it was research into the blinkbox Web API that led me to write this.

-It's fairly long and dry, so if you're not particularly interested in the theory then feel free to skip to the [examples](#examples) at the end which illustrate the main caching use-cases for APIs.
+Due to the nature of the content, this post is fairly long and dry.
+If you're not particularly interested in the details then feel free to skip to the [examples](#examples) at the end which illustrate the main caching use-cases for APIs.

-I should also note up front that the HTTP caching rules are extremely complex and are spread out through the RFC, which means that it's entirely possible there are errors in this post.
+I should also note up front that the HTTP caching rules are extremely complex and are spread out through the RFC, which means that it's possible - probable, even - that there are errors in this post.
 If you find any, please let me know and I'll update it.

 ## Revalidation

+Revalidation is where a client or intermediate cache needs to check with the origin server whether the entity has been updated.
+It might seem an odd place to start, but the cacheability rules depend on it so it's easier to define first.
 The rules affecting revalidation are:

 * The `Cache-Control: no-cache` directive doesn't prevent caching, but does require revalidation (RFC 2616 § 14.9.1).
 * The `Cache-Control: max-age=0` directive requires revalidation (RFC 2616 § 14.9.4).